Peter Hook: New Order reformation (1998–2007)

 Hook contributed to Perry Farrell's Satellite Party.
 His bass can be heard on "Wish Upon a Dogstar" and "Kinky".
 Inspired by Clint Boon of Inspiral Carpets, he started with the Return to New York nights in London.

 He contributed a distinctive bassline to Hybrid's 2003 single "True to Form", as well as another track from their Morning Sci-Fi album, "Higher Than a Skyscraper", playing on stage with them on a number of dates of their ensuing tour.

-Hook also co-owned the Suite Sixteen recording studio formerly Cargo Studios which Hook purchased with Chris Hewitt in 1984.
-Cargo and Suite Sixteen in Kenion Street, Rochdale were major studios in the history of punk and post punk music.
+Hook also co-owned the Suite Sixteen recording studio, formerly Cargo Studios, which Hook purchased with Chris Hewitt in 1984.
+Cargo and Suite Sixteen in Kenion Street, Rochdale, were major studios in the history of punk and post-punk music.
 A blue plaque was unveiled on the Kenion Street music building in Rochdale that used to house the studios in September 2009 and Peter Hook played a special concert in Rochdale on that day with Section 25 donating all proceeds to the Back Door Music Project, a Rochdale youth project for people interested in music.

-In the mid 00s Hook was regularly performing as a DJ, however he was discovered to be playing pre-mixed CDs and only miming the actions of a DJ.
+In the mid 2000s, Hook was regularly performing as a DJ, however he was discovered to be playing pre-mixed CDs and only miming the actions of a DJ.
 He admitted he was only pretending to be a DJ on his Myspace blog, but then removed it due to public backlash.

-Post New Order disagreement (2007–present)
+Post New Order (2007–2010)

 On 4 May 2007, Hook announced on Xfm that he and New Order singer/guitarist Bernard Sumner were no longer working together, effectively spelling the end for the band; the band later denied disbanding.
-He then played and recorded a studio album, It's a Beautiful Life, with a new band project called Freebass with bass players Mani (The Stone Roses) and Andy Rourke (ex-the Smiths).
+He then played and recorded a studio album, It's a Beautiful Life (2010), with a new band project called Freebass with bass players Mani (the Stone Roses) and Andy Rourke (ex-the Smiths).

 Hook and Potts reformed Monaco on two occasions in 2007, with original drummer Paul Kehoe and Hook's son Jack completing the line up for two gigs at Manchester's Hard Rock Cafe in March and at the Ritz Theatre in October.

-Hook is featured on "Dirty Thirty" and "Blunts & Robots", two tracks off of the Crystal Method's 2009 album Divided by Night.
-Hook recently compiled "The Hacienda Acid House Classics" following on from his original mix of "The Hacienda Classics" in 2006.
+He is featured on "Dirty Thirty" and "Blunts & Robots", two tracks off of the Crystal Method's 2009 album Divided by Night.
+Hook compiled "The Hacienda Acid House Classics" in 2009 following on from his original mix of "The Hacienda Classics" from 2006.
 In October 2009, Hook published his book on his time as co-owner of the Hacienda, How Not to Run a Club.